ArmineKhanan/Election_Analysis/README.md

 # Election Audit Results
 ## Candidates
+Total number of votes cast
+A complete list of candidates who received votes

+Total number of votes each candidate received

+Percentage of votes each candidate won

+The winner of the election based on popular vote

 ## Turnout

 The voter turnout for each county

-The percentage of votes from each county out of the total count The county with the highest turnout
+The percentage of votes from each county out of the total count

+The county with the highest turnout

 # Election Audit Summary